 Our Company Bio: Bayside Solutions was founded in 2001, Bayside was recognized as one of the fastest growing professional staffing companies in Northern California.
 The numbers tell the story: We have close to a 100% client retention rate, 700% growth in four plus years and over 95% repeat business.
 Our dedication to building partnership relationships with both our clients and our recruits is the key to our phenomenal success.

 You can find additional information on our company website at www.baysidesolutions.com.

 - An opportunity to join a patient-focused organization that is driven to develop, manufacture and commercialize medicines to treat life threatening conditions.

 - Work for a company that is local to the bay area and recognized as a leader of innovation.

 - This position is eligible for medical, vision, dental benefits, paid sick time, and 401K.

 Summary of Responsibilities:

-- The candidate must have a BS degree in biology or related field.
+- The candidate must have BS/MS degree in any field related to cell biology.